 The Power of a Checklist

 So where do Finance Departments begin?
-At the very, very beginning: with their close checklist.
+At the very, very beginning: with their financial close process checklist.

 All Finance Departments have checklists for the close process.
 The problem is that those checklists are often incomplete, disjointed, and vary from one shared service centre (SSC) to another.